 What is a MIDI / USB cable?

-A MIDI cable is a cable with the 5 pin DIN plug on it which carries a MIDI signal.
+A MIDI cable is a cable with a 5 pin DIN plug on it that carries a MIDI signal.
 MIDI signal can carry 16 channels.

 A USB cable can connect a MIDI keyboard to a USB port without the need for the three ports carrying 16 MIDI channels each.